alghimo/vagrant-dcoker-hdp/KERBEROS.md

 /etc/rc.d/init.d/kadmin start
 ```

-# Enabling Kerberos with Ambari:
+## Enable Kerberos with Ambari:
-- Important: If you want to enable kerberos using the Ambari wizard, you will need to add the ambari host to your cluster before enabling Kerberos.
+* **Important: To enable kerberos using the Ambari wizard, you will need to add the ambari host to your cluster before enabling Kerberos.**
-- You can follow the [security guide from Hortonworks](http://docs.hortonworks.com/HDPDocuments/Ambari-2.1.1.0/bk_Ambari_Security_Guide/bk_Ambari_Security_Guide-20150828.pdf)
+* You can follow the [security guide from Hortonworks](http://docs.hortonworks.com/HDPDocuments/Ambari-2.1.1.0/bk_Ambari_Security_Guide/bk_Ambari_Security_Guide-20150828.pdf) for a step by step guide.
-- Some data you might need
+* Some data you might need
 ```shell
 KDC Host: kerberos.hdpcluster
 Realm name: HDPCLUSTER